 Many of our clients are invested in investment-linked policies (ILP) and unit trusts, which are usually recommended to them by their previous advisers.

 We would often tell them to check the following if they wish to find out if these are the right wealth building instruments for them:

-- The performance of the ILP or unit trusts versus their respective benchmark (every of these products have a benchmark that the instrument is measured against)
+- The performance of the ILP or unit trusts versus their respective benchmark (every one of these products has a benchmark that the instrument is measured against)

 Some would raise to us that the performance was not going anywhere.
 Some would lament that the unit trust is not losing money, but their wealth seems to be growing very slowly.

 When we try to explain to them that cost is a factor, they will often tell us that it is OK for them to earn those fees because these managers are doing the hard work in allocating their monies.

 Fact: It is not wrong to earn a fee BUT we should always think about how much fees to pay and the effectiveness of what we are paying for.

 The issue for many people is that the fees which they are paying for their investments are too high and the effectiveness of their investments is concerning.

 During our interactions with our clients, we observe that many do not know the various categories of fees that they end up paying for their past investments.